 The Huon Valley Council in Tasmania introduced in July 2006, a policy approach which will mandate the installation of a rainwater tank for each new dwelling constructed on a building lot within a water district.
 The 'Urban Rainwater Tank - New Development Policy' requires installation of a minimum 2,000-litre size rainwater tank and will now form part of any building permit authorising construction of new dwellings in the Huon Valley.
-It also requires developers to provide a site-specific analysis, identifying optimum tank size to meet both internal and external demands (refer attachment 3 to this report).
+It also requires developers to provide a site-specific analysis, identifying optimum tank size to meet both internal and external demands (Attachment 3 refers).